ngandrass/moodle-data-archiving-concept/docs/roadmap.md

 # Roadmap

 This page outlines the planned steps and milestones for the development of the aspired Moodle Data Archiving Solution.
+Listed milestones possess a certain order but are not guaranteed to be completed in the exact order listed below.

 ### Legend